NVIDIA/NeMo-Curator/docs/user-guide/gpudeduplication.rst

 This approach can essentially be split into the following stages:

 1. **Compute Minhashes**: The first stage involves computing `MinHash <https://en.wikipedia.org/wiki/MinHash>`_ Signatures on documents.
-   NeMo-Curator currently only supports character n-grams for MinHashing.
-An approximate metric of ~4.5 characters per word can be used to determine the n-gram size for users familiar with word based ngrams.
+   NeMo Curator currently only supports character-based n-grams for MinHashing.
+An approximate metric of ~4.5 characters per word can be used to determine the n-gram size for users familiar with word-based ngrams.
-2. **LSH** *(Locality Sensitive Hashing)*: Perform `LSH <https://en.wikipedia.org/wiki/Locality-sensitive_hashing>`_ to find candidate duplucates.
+2. **LSH** *(Locality Sensitive Hashing)*: Perform `LSH <https://en.wikipedia.org/wiki/Locality-sensitive_hashing>`_ to find candidate duplicates.

 3. **Buckets to Edgelist**: If not using the false positive check, we directly convert the LSH buckets to edges for the connected components computation.

 3. **False Positive Check** *(optional alternative to Buckets to Edgelist)*: Due to the approximate nature of the bucketing via MinHash + LSH
-   (`Leskovec et al., 2020 <http://infolab.stanford.edu/~ullman/mmds/ch3n.pdf>`_), NeMo-Curator provides the option to further process each of the buckets by computing some pariwise jaccard similarity scores between documents in each bucket and filter out false positives that might have been hashed into the same bucket.
+   (`Leskovec et al., 2020 <http://infolab.stanford.edu/~ullman/mmds/ch3n.pdf>`_), NeMo Curator provides the option to further process each of the buckets by computing some pairwise Jaccard similarity scores between documents in each bucket and filter out false positives that might have been hashed into the same bucket.

-  a. **Jaccard Map Buckets:** Since buckets generated by LSH can have high cardinality, we map multiple LSH buckets to a larger batches for
+  a. **Jaccard Map Buckets:** Since buckets generated by LSH can have high cardinality, we map multiple LSH buckets to larger batches for
      efficient processing.
 Aditionally we assign a few documents (controlled via :code:`num_anchor_docs`) for each bucket to be candidate documents for pairwise Jaccard similarity computations within that bucket.
   b. **Jaccard Shuffle**: Store documents from the original dataset into new directories and files such that all documents in the same batch (bucket)
      are stored together.
-This allows parallelizing pariwise Jaccard similarity computation across different buckets.
+This allows parallelizing pairwise Jaccard similarity computations across different buckets.
   c. **Jaccard Compute**: Compute Jaccard similarity scores between all pairs of documents in each bucket to the candidate anchor docs.

-4. **Connected Components**: Due to the approximate nature of LSH documents that are near duplicates may be assigned different buckets with a few overlapping documents. between these buckets.
+4. **Connected Components**: Due to the approximate nature of LSH, documents that are near duplicates may be assigned into different buckets with a few overlapping documents between these buckets.
 We use a GPU accelerated connected components algorithm to find all connected components in the graph formed by the edges between documents in the same bucket.

-The result from Connected Components is a list of document ID's and the group they belong to.
+The result from the connected components step is a list of document IDs and the group they belong to.
 All documents in the same group are considered near duplicates.
 These results can be used to remove the near duplicates from the corpus.